Are you handy on a keyboard and like working remotely part-time or full-time? Then, a virtual assistant profession could be the ideal career for you.

 Manage online presence on the website or social media profiles

-Offer customer support by answering customer queries, processing their orders, and managing order entry, consignment, and invoicing
+Offer customer support by answering customer queries, processing orders, and managing order entry, consignment, and invoicing.

 Proofread key business documents

 Perform organizational tasks and manage client's time by overseeing calendars, appointments, and schedules

 Track customer orders, handle exchanges/returns and manage inventory.

 Handle superannuation, tax payments, and leave of clients

 Coordinate calendars and schedules

 Perform admin tasks such as accounting and billing

 Research market and build databases